kent-map/kent/theatre/canterbury-theatre.md

 On May 8th, 1876, a Strange and Wilsons Aetherscope adaptation of a Christmas Carol....Scene II- Cornhill by night – Sir Roger de Coverley...” (a country dance).

-In 1898, the ‘Sarah Thorne Dramatic Company’ presented Dion Boucicault’s ‘The Flying Scud’ at the Theatre Royal, Canterbury.
-In the play, the hero, Tom Meredith, the villain Grindley Goodge, the comic lead, Nat Gosling and Katey Rideout obsessively follow the fortunes of the eponymous racehorse, and its preparation for the Epsom races.
-It is from this play where the phrase “I’ve got to see a man about a dog” comes.
-Sarah Thorne, who was manager of the Theatre Royal in Margate, is best known for opening the first acting school in England which later moved to Chatham.

 In 1909, St Margaret's Hall became the Electric Picture Palace.